SHIRSHAK96/IIITA_LAB/IIITA_LAB-main/README.md

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE.txt).

-🚀 Developed & Maintained by Prashant Agrawal 🚀
+🚀 Developed & Maintained by Shirshak Mandal 🚀
 Let me know if you need any further modifications! 😊